 BEST ALBUM OF THE MONTH

-MEATBODIES: Meatbodies (In the Red)
+MEATBODIES: Meatbodies (In the Red/Border)

-If Meatbodies were a woman, they'd be the hottest grungy chick with Jun-tea breath and a Propagandhi hoodie and hair dyed a bunch of colors.
+If Meatbodies were a woman, they'd be the hottest grungy chick with Jun-tea breath and a Propagandhi hoodie and hair dyed a bunch of colours.
 I would give a year's worth of my pitiful VICE salary to eat 2C-B and make sweet, sweet love to her in a passive-solar straw-bale home.
 Actually, that fantasy is pretty close to the first time I got a tuggy in eighth grade—she was also hot and rainbow-headed.
 This band probably knows their way around an HJ, too.
 What I'm trying to say is that I love this record.

 THE INTREPID TRAVELER